 This review website first went public on 1 April 2015.
-Since then it has received more than 47,000 hits from over 100 countries.
+Since then it has received well over 50,000 hits from more than 100 countries.
 Although it mainly covers early music concerts and CDs, it also allows me to venture into wider musical fields.
 I am avoiding the temptation to include those irritating money-making adverts, pop-ups, or cookies.

 Although I retain copyright in all these reviews, I am happy for anybody to quote from them, as long as I am properly acknowledged and the link to the full review is given.
 Please feel free to pass on reviews on social media.
 I welcome comments and suggestions, as well as invitations to review – you can email me at ajbw(at)hotmail.com.
 As with my past reviewing for Early Music Review, I want to try to encourage young musicians as much as I can.

 As for my organ playing, this is an extract from a recent recital programme note –